AndrArust/AndrArust/README.md

 # 💫 About Me:

 🔭 I’m working also on WEB3 projects, making dreams real
-👯 I’m looking to collaborate on on any kind project
+👯 I’m looking to collaborate on any kind project
 💬 Ask me about Solidity, Web3, React, Angular, Nest, Express, .NET, ASP<span>.</span>NET 📫 How to reach me: arustamyan2011@gmail.com
 ⚡ Fun fact I can be dungeon master of your project